Basics of XAML

 </Application>

-Application is root element of xaml file and it is representing application wide settings.
+Application is root element of xaml file and it contains all the setting that is applicable for whole application of.

-Let’s look closer to the “Appplication” element attibutes.
+But let’s look closer on the “Appplication” element and the available attibutes.

-• xmlns: This element defines the namespace for entire application.
+• xmlns: This element defines the namespace of entire application.

-• xmlnx:local : The local maps a prefix to a CLR (Common Language Runtime) namespace within your project. the Purpose of local, allows you to reference and use classes, controls, and other types defined in your local project namespace directly in XAML.
+• xmlnx:local : The local maps a prefix to a CLR (Common Language Runtime) namespace within your project. the Purpose of local, enables one to include classes, controls and other types defined in your local project namespace in an XML style language such as XAML.

-• x:Class : Associates the XAML markup with its code-behind file, enabling partial class generation where the XAML and code-behind are combined into a single class.
+• x:Class : Binds the XAML markup with its code-behind file to support generation of the partial class where XAML and code-behind are interlinked in the single class.

-You can define application resources inside of the “Application.Resources” element.
-This resources will be available for entire application.
-Example of application resources can be, styles, color and data templates etc.
+You can even define what is called an application resources within the section of “Application.Resources”.
+This resources will be useful for entire application.
+Examples of application resources may inter alia include, styles, colors and data templates among others.

 AppShell.xaml